The U.S. has almost 759,000 confirmed cases of COVID-19, and more than 40,000 deaths.

-With so much information and disinformation out there about the novel coronavirus, we’ve compiled information about what we know so far, and try to answer (some) of the frequently asked questions about the current outbreak.
+With so much information and disinformation out there about the novel coronavirus outbreak, we’ve compiled information about what we know so far about COVID-19.

 We’ll be updating this page daily as more information becomes available.
 Other valuable websites for you to stay informed include: